By Jamie Sedgwick, LCPC, NCC

 EMDRIA Approved Consultant

-Last but not least, if you are considering getting trained in EMDR therapy, be sure the training you choose is EMDRIA approved.
+I am immensely grateful for EMDR as an effective treatment modality for trauma and how it can be utilized to treat racial and cultural trauma.
+If you are considering getting trained in EMDR therapy, be sure the training you choose is EMDRIA approved.
 You can find EMDRIA approved trainings by going to emdria.org.
 Trauma Specialists Training Institute (TSTI) is an EMDRIA approved training provider that offers EMDR Basic Training, Advanced Training and ongoing consultation options.

 Jamie Sedgwick, LCPC completed an EMDRIA Approved EMDR Basic Training in 2017.
 She credits this training with completely changing her therapy practice.
 Jamie is now an EMDR Consultant and Director of Training and Consultation at Trauma Specialist Training Institute.